abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

 - "Page loading" popups occasionally staying displayed

 ## Progress Log

+### April 11, P.M., 2025
+- Made progress with the PDF.js iframe-based viewer approach
+- Initial implementation now shows light gray screen instead of black (partial success)
+- PDF content still not displaying, but viewer UI framework is loading
+- Added base parameter to better handle cross-origin issues with blob URLs
+- Modified viewer.html to use proper module scripts (.mjs)
+- Analyzed logs showing worker is initializing but PDF not rendering
+- Created debugging plan with ordered steps:
+  1. Add console debugging to examine errors directly from the iframe
+  2. Test with a simple static PDF file instead of a blob URL
+  3. Add explicit configuration for the worker location
+  4. Download a complete PDF.js distribution if needed

 ### April 9, A.M., 2025
 - Created component mapping document (component-mapping.md) outlining new architecture